Pat Brown: Background

 Brown was born in 1905 in San Francisco, California, one of four children of Ida (née Schuckman) and Edmund Joseph Brown.
 His father came from an Irish Catholic family, with his grandfather Joseph immigrating from County Tipperary, Ireland.
 His mother Ida was from a German Protestant family.
 He acquired the nickname "Pat" during his school years; the nickname was a reference to his Patrick Henry–like oratory.
 When he was 12 and selling Liberty Bonds on street corners, he would end his spiel with, "Give me liberty, or give me death."

 Brown was a debate champion as a member of the Lowell Forensic Society at San Francisco's Lowell High School, where he held twelve offices of student government; he graduated from Lowell in 1923.
 Rather than pursue an undergraduate degree, he instead worked in his father's cigar store, which doubled as a gambling shop.
 He studied law at night, while working part-time for attorney Milton Schmitt, receiving an LL.B. degree from San Francisco Law School in spring 1927.
 After passing the California bar exam the following fall, he began full-time employment in Schmitt's office.

 Brown ran as a Republican Party candidate for the State Assembly in 1928, but lost badly; he moved to the Democratic Party in 1934, as the Great Depression had made him lose confidence in the pro-business Republican Party.
 He quickly became a New Dealer, and an active party participant.
-His second attempt at election to public office came in 1939, running for district attorney of San Francisco against Matthew Brady, an incumbent of twenty-two years, who beat him handily.
+His second attempt at election to public office came in 1939, running for district attorney of San Francisco against Matthew Brady, an incumbent of nineteen years, who beat him handily.